dwsong07/dwsong07.github.io/_pages/about.md

 ---
+title: About
 layout: post
-title: "About"
-author: "dwsong07"
+author: dwsong07
-permalink: /about/
+permalink: "/about/"
 ---

 Hello world!